Joe’s Guide to the U2 General Admission

 Q: Once I get through security, how do I get to the floor?

 A: For first-timers, the run in can be really confusing once you get on to the floor level and determine where to go.
-Once you get into the venue, you will want to ask security which way to the floor.
-It can be a labyrinth upon entering the grounds of a stadium, so keep asking, follow the crowd (if you’re not first), and keep walking fast!
-Pay attention or ask ahead of time the way onto floor level.
+Once you get into the arena, you will want to ask security which way to the floor.
+It can be a labyrinth inside an arena, so keep asking, and keep walking fast!
+Pay attention or ask ahead of time if there will be two separate floor entrances for the North and South GA floor.

 Q: Can I bring signs or flags into the show?

-A: Likely.
-I have friends who have brought in blank sheets of paper, light pieces of cardboard, and markers.
+A: Yes.
+I’ve never heard of anyone being turned away for bringing signs or flags into the concert.
+I have friends who’ve brought in blank sheets of paper, light pieces of cardboard, and markers.
 Once they got to the floor, they would write their messages and hope to show Bono during the concert.
 Sometimes the band acknowledges them, and sometimes not.
 I think it’s all for fun, so long as it doesn’t block the view of those behind you.
 When we were at the Vegas show, we made a sign for Fergie (of the Black Eyed Peas) who were the opening act.
 Fergie saw the sign, and sang to us for a bit.
 That was a lot of fun.
 Other times, people would write messages for U2, and Bono would incorporate at it into their songs or speeches.
 This doesn’t always happen, but can be special if it does during the concert.

 Q: What if I need to leave to go to the washroom or buy food/merchandise?
 Will I lose my spot?